-(2) Federal law may provide for the exercise of other functions by the Police Force Commission.

-(3) The Police Force Commission shall consist of the following members, that is to say

-- (a) the Minister for the time being charged with responsibility for the police, who shall be Chairman; - (b) the officer of police in general command of the police force; - (c) the person performing the duties of the office of Secretary General to the Ministry under the Minister for the time being charged with responsibility for the police; - (d) a member of the Public Services Commission appointed by the Yang di-Pertuan Agong; - (e) not less than two nor more than six other members, appointed by the Yang di-Pertuan Agong.

-(4) The Yang di-Pertuan Agong may designate as special posts the posts of Inspector-General of Police, Deputy Inspector-General of Police and any other posts in the police force which in his opinion are of similar or superior status; and the appointment to any posts so designated shall not be made in accordance with Clause (1) but shall be made by the Yang di-Pertuan Agong on the recommendation of the Police Force Commission.

-(5) Before acting in accordance with Clause (4) on the recommendation of the Police Force Commission, the Yang di-Pertuan Agong shall consider the advice of the Prime Minister, and may once refer the recommendation back to the Commission in order that it may be reconsidered.

-(6) The Police Force Commission may provide for all or any of the following matters
+- 2. Federal law may provide for the exercise of other functions by the Police Force Commission. - 3.
+The Police Force Commission shall consist of the following members, that is to say: - a. the Minister for the time being charged with responsibility for the police, who shall be Chairman; - b. the officer of police in general command of the police force; - c. the person performing the duties of the office of Secretary General to the Ministry under the Minister for the time being charged with responsibility for the police; - d. a member of the Public Services Commission appointed by the Yang di-Pertuan Agong; - e. not less than two nor more than six other members, appointed by the Yang di-Pertuan Agong. - 4.
+The Yang di-Pertuan Agong may designate as special posts the posts of Inspector General of Police, Deputy Inspector General of Police and any other posts in the police force which in his opinion are of similar or superior status; and the appointment to any post so designated shall not be made in accordance with Clause (1) but shall be made by the Yang di-Pertuan Agong on the recommendation of the Police Force Commission. - 5.
+Before acting in accordance with Clause (4) on the recommendation of the Police Force Commission, the Yang di-Pertuan Agong shall consider the advice of the Prime Minister, and may once refer the recommendation back to the Commission in order that it may be reconsidered. - 6.
+The Police Force Commission may provide for all or any of the following matters: - a. the organisation of its work and the manner in which its functions are to be performed, and the keeping of records and minutes;

-- (a) the organization of its work and the manner in which its functions are to be performed, and the keeping of records and minutes; - (b) the duties and responsibilities of the several members of the Commission, including the delegation to any member of the Commission or the police force or board of officers of such force of its powers or duties; - (c) the consultation by the Commission with persons other than its members; - (d) the procedure to be followed by the Commission in conducting its business (including the fixing of a quorum), the appointment, at its option, of a vice-chairman from among its members, and the functions of the vice-chairman; - (e) any other matters for which the Commission considers it necessary or expedient to provide for the better performance of its functions.

-(7) In this Article 'transfer' does not include transfer without change of rank within the police force.
+- b. the duties and responsibilities of the several members of the Commission, including the delegation to any member of the Commission or the police force or board of officers of such force or a committee consisting of members of the Commission and of the force of its powers or duties; - c. the consultation by the Commission with persons other than its members; - d. the procedure to be followed by the Commission in conducting its business (including the fixing of a quorum), the appointment, at its option, of a vice-chairman from among its members, and the functions of the vice-chairman; - e. any other matters for which the Commission considers it necessary or expedient to provide for the better performance of its functions. - 7.
+In this Article "transfer" does not include transfer without change of rank within the police force.

-141. Railway Service Commission.
+141A.
+Education Service Commission